MedhaParhy/Persona-Driven-LLM-Interaction-in-Stock-Market-Simulations/README.md

 ## Evaluation Code
 To run any of the given experiments, navigate to the directory of the experiment to be run, run main.py, enter a username for the current run, and the experiment will begin to run.
 For the single LLM stock trading experiments, add in the LLM personality to the chat history in llamatest.py (these can be found above in the personas section).

-## Data
-The data for all of the experiments are in folders within each experiment folder.